It can be challenging to choose the best opportunity to maximize your valuable time and capital.

 Experience has taught me, however, that selling a stock for a capital gain is much more likely only IF you either buy the stock at the right time during the stock market cycle, follow a successful proactive strategy, or hold the stock long enough to have capital gains when you sell the stock.

 The reality is that as stock investors, however, we have zero control over stock market cycles, and investing time frames are not always in our favor.
-Fortunately, more proactive strategies with multi-decade back testing returns are now available for individual investors.

 Business Vs Stocks Profitability